fstark/portal/README.md

 ## Disks (future)

-The [disks directory](disks) will contain disk image of portal software
+The [disks directory](disks) will contain disk images of portal software

 ## Documentation